Narcolapser/CMSContent/README.md

   * Horizontal Tabs with right side pane
   * Horizontal Tabs with left side Pane
   * Vertical tabs on right
+* Recreate config interface
+* Refactor views into classes to allow view specific properties and settings.

 ###0.6: